hparcalar/hekaminium/README.md

 $ yarn run generate
 ```

-For detailed explanation on how things works, check Scutum Admin documentation.
+For detailed explanation on how things works, check Heka documentation.